Fremantle War Memorial: Unveiling

 The memorial was completed and inaugurated in 1928.
 An initial ceremony was held on Anzac Day (25 April) 1928 to dedicate a memorial tablet on the main column prior to the completion of the memorial.
 This ceremony was carried out by Archbishop Riley.
 The main unveiling, after construction had finished, took place later that year on Armistice Day (11 November).
-The unveiling was carried out by the Lieutenant-Governor of Western Australia, Sir Robert McMillan, with the memorial dedicated by Canon Collick.
+The unveiling was carried out by the Lieutenant-Governor of Western Australia, Robert McMillan, with the memorial dedicated by Canon Collick.